 The Clean Energy States Alliance (CESA), a national nonprofit organization that works with state leaders, federal agencies, industry players, and other stakeholders to promote renewable energy and energy efficiency, is coordinating the initiative, termed The New England Solar Cost-Reduction Partnership.
 CESA has been awarded $1.5 million under the Department of Energy’s “Rooftop Solar Challenge II” program.
-This effort is working to strengthen the solar market across the five-states’, 13 million residents The partnership will refine and deploy innovations developed in Connecticut and Massachusetts for DOE’s Rooftop Solar Challenge I, and more widely implement solar best practices from across the region.
+This effort is working to strengthen the solar market across 13 million residents in 5 states.
+The partnership will refine and deploy innovations developed in Connecticut and Massachusetts for DOE’s Rooftop Solar Challenge I, and more widely implement solar best practices from across the region.

 The lead state agencies for this project are Connecticut’s Clean Energy Finance and Investment Authority (CEFIA), the Massachusetts Department of Energy Resources (MA DOER), the New Hampshire Office of Energy and Planning (NH OEP), the Rhode Island Office of Energy Resources (RI OER), and the Vermont Public Service Department (VT PSD).
 Additional state agencies, major utilities, and other stakeholders will be key participants in the project.